Dually affine Information Geometry modeled on a Banach space: Exponential statistical bundles

 \subsection{Gradients on the Tensor Bundles}

-Given a scalar field $F \colon \maxexpat \mu \to \mathbb{R}$ the \emph{gradient} of $F$ is the section $q \mapsto \Grad F(q)$ of the mixture bundle $\mixbundleat \mu$ such that for all smooth curve $t \mapsto q(t) \in \maxexpat \mu$ it holds
+Given a scalar field $F \colon \maxexpat \mu \to \R$ the \emph{gradient} of $F$ is the section $q \mapsto \Grad F(q)$ of the mixture bundle $\mixbundleat \mu$ such that for all smooth curve $t \mapsto q(t) \in \maxexpat \mu$ it holds

-\begin{example}[Gradient of the entropy] The natural gradient can be computed in some cases without recourse to the computation in charts.
+\begin{example}[Gradient of the entropy] The computation of the natural gradient does not require, in some cases, the computation in charts.
 For example, if conditions for existence and smoothness are satisfied, the derivative of the entropy function $\entropyof {q(t)}= \expectat 1 {q(t) \log q(t)}$ along the curve $t \mapsto q(t)$ is

 hence $\Grad \entropyof q = - \log q - \entropyof q$.

 More precisely, in coordinates, we have

 With cancellations and centering, the derivative is